encodingx/binary/README.md

 [XML](https://pkg.go.dev/encoding/xml#Marshal))
 and vice versa,
-but their counterparts for binary formats are sorely missing from the `encoding/binary`.
+but their counterparts for binary formats are sorely missing from the package `encoding/binary`.

 ## Binary Message and File Formats
 Message and file formats specify how bits are arranged to encode information.